 Medical services and facilities

-Medical facilities in Tajikistan are scarce and below Western standards.
+Health care is inadequate.
 Frequent shortages of energy and water can interrupt or impede the provision of medical services.
-There is also a severe shortage of basic medical supplies, including disposable needles, anesthetics and antibiotics.
+There is also a severe shortage of basic medical supplies.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

 You must abide by local laws.